kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

    - KubeFleet creates an ApprovalRequest (`ClusterApprovalRequest` or `ApprovalRequest`) for the first stage
    - The ApprovalRequest enters "Pending" state, waiting for approval

-2. **Metric Collector Deployment**
+2. **Metric Collector Report Creation**
-   - Approval-request-controller watches the `ClusterApprovalRequest`, `ApprovalRequest` objects
+   - Approval-request-controller watches the `ClusterApprovalRequest` and `ApprovalRequest` objects
+   - For each cluster in the current stage:
-   - Creates a `MetricCollector` resource on the hub (cluster-scoped)
+     - Creates a `MetricCollectorReport` in `fleet-member-<cluster-name>` namespace on hub
-   - Creates a `ClusterResourceOverride` with per-cluster customization rules
-     - Each cluster gets a unique `reportNamespace`: `fleet-member-<cluster-name>`
-   - Creates a `ClusterResourcePlacement` (CRP) with `PickFixed` policy
-     - Targets all clusters in the current stage
+     - Sets `spec.prometheusUrl` to the Prometheus endpoint
-   - KubeFleet propagates the customized `MetricCollector` to each member cluster
+     - Each report is specific to one cluster

 3. **Metric Collection on Member Clusters**
    - Metric-collector controller runs on each member cluster
+   - Watches for `MetricCollectorReport` in its `fleet-member-<cluster-name>` namespace on hub
    - Every 30 seconds, it:
-     - Queries local Prometheus with PromQL: `workload_health`
+     - Queries local Prometheus using URL from report spec with PromQL: `workload_health`
      - Prometheus returns metrics for all pods with `prometheus.io/scrape: "true"` annotation
      - Extracts workload health (1.0 = healthy, 0.0 = unhealthy)
-     - Creates/updates `MetricCollectorReport` on hub in `fleet-member-<cluster-name>` namespace
+     - Updates the `MetricCollectorReport` status on hub with collected metrics

 4. **Health Evaluation**
    - Approval-request-controller monitors `MetricCollectorReports` from all stage clusters